jagenjo/Canvas2DtoWebGL/README.md

 Canvas2DtoWebGL.js
 ==================

-Canvas2DtoWebGL.js ports almost all the methods from the regular Canvas2D context (CanvasRenderingContext2D) of HTML5 to WebGL calls, this allows to mix 3D in your 2D Canvas or the opposite, and in some cases it could even improve the performance of your regular Canvas2D.
+Canvas2DtoWebGL.js ports almost all the methods from the regular Canvas2D context (CanvasRenderingContext2D) of HTML5 to WebGL calls, this allows to mix 3D in your 2D Canvas or the opposite (to create GUIs, debug info, etc), and *in some cases* it could even improve the performance of your regular Canvas2D (when working with big images).
 It uses [litegl.js](https://github.com/jagenjo/litegl.js) as the base WebGL library.
 To improve performance it doesn't generate garbage (reuses the same containers).
 It can work with non power of two textures (no mipmaps obviously).